feedweave/feedweave-ui/README.md

 ### How do Arweave apps work?

-In order to distinguish one app's data from another app's, Arweave apps tag their transactions with a common `App-Name`.
+In order to distinguish one application's data from another, Arweave apps tag their transactions with a common `App-Name`.

-FEEDweave uses the `App-Name: FEEDweave` tag to distinguish it's post.
+FEEDweave uses the `App-Name: FEEDweave` tag to distinguish its posts.
 It also versions the posts, starting with `App-Version: 0.0.1` to allow for schema changes that don't break UIs.

 [Arweave Board](https://bkxqaor2dlei.arweave.net/pvmiu4SZKQGWAYjrLWzE_mI70u1-v8zIzQ8WaxIYURk), a decentralized forum, is another application built on Arweave.
-It tags all of its transactions with `App-Name: ArBoard`, along with other application-specific tags.
-Because its data model is more complex, tags allow it to create a hierarchy between transactions, grouping them by `Categories`, `Posts`, and `Replies`.
+It tags all of its transactions with `App-Name: ArBoard`, along with other domain-specific tags.
+Since its data model is more complex, tags allow it to create a hierarchy between transactions, creating groups by `Categories`, `Posts`, and `Replies`.

 Anyone can query the data stored in Arweave by `App-Name` to retrieve all of the data that belongs to a specific application.

 Similar to traditional database management systems, transactions grouped by `App-Name` can be thought of as all the records in the canonical database of an internet service.
 Records organized by `App-Name` can be further grouped using more specifc tags, letting developers emulate database like tables and relationships.
+Instead of living in disconnected silos, as is the case with traditional databases, all the data on Arweave shares a single, universally accessible datastore.
+You can read more about how Arweave works in detail in the [whitepaper](https://www.arweave.org/files/arweave-lightpaper.pdf).

-### Are Arweave apps composable?
+### Are Arweave apps composable and extensible?

+Composability in blockchain applications was first observed in the DeFi (decentralized finance) ecosystem on the Ethereum blockchain.
+Because of the open nature of programs deployed on Ethereum (known as smart contracts), developers saw immense benefit in reusing components deployed by others instead of rebuilding their own.
+Because of the trustworthy nature of a blockchain as a computational environment, developers could confidently rely on upstream APIs continuing to exist and remain accessible.
+For example, a user can lock up ETH in MakerDAO to mint DAI, then locking up DAI in Compound to get leverage on a bet placed in Augur.

+Arweave apps also demonstrate emergent composable behavior.
+FEEDweave is actually composed of multiple applications.
+While posts are stored in `App-Name: FEEDweave`, the application tapped into an existing identity system for human-readable names called `App-Name: arweave-id`.
+To add a social graph, FEEDweave taps into `App-Name: social-graph`, which is a shared social graph among multiple applications.
+FEEDweave also allows linking your Twitter account to your Arweave address using `App-Name: identity-link`.
+You can see the raw data for all of these apps in [Arweave App Explorer](https://explorer.arweave.co/).

+Arweave apps are also extensible.
+This means that third-party developers don't need to ask the initial creators of applications to add functionality.
+For example, if someone wanted to add the ability to post comments to FEEDweave, they could create another transaction type tagged `App-Name: post-comments`.
+They would then create a fork of the FEEDweave UI that implements the ability to read and write comments.
+Of course, it would be up to the new developer to convince users to use the new interface.
+Since it is a superset of functionality of the original FEEDweave, it wouldn't disrupt the original user experience of data.

 ## arweave-ui